geom3trik/tuix/README.md

 # tuix
-Cross-platform GUI toolkit written in Rust
+Tuix is a cross-platform GUI toolkit written in Rust.

 ## How to use
 Since it's probably best to learn by example, here is the "hello world" of GUI applications: